Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

 Up to field automorphism, the composition factors match the third case.
 While these are not $24$-restricted, they are close: checking the weight spaces against the eigenvalues of the $\SL_2(49)$ contained within it, all weight spaces that have the same eigenvalues when restricted to $\SL_2(49)$ are contained within the $L(27)\oplus L(29)$.
-Thus if $H$ is not a blueprint then $H$ is contained in a positive-dimensional subgroup $Y$ with composition factors of dimension $38,6,6,4,2$.
-Notice that therefore $Y$, and hence $H$, must lie in either $C_3G_2$ itself -- and we know from above that in that case $H$ is a blueprint for $\Vmin$ -- or inside $A_1F_4$, but it is easily seen to not be possible to place $H$ inside this subgroup by the action of $H$ on $\Vmin$.
-Thus $H$ is indeed a blueprint for $\Vmin$.
+Thus if $H$ is not a blueprint then $H$ is contained in a positive-dimensional subgroup $\bY$ with composition factors of dimension $38,6,6,4,2$.
+Notice that therefore $\bY$, and hence $H$, must lie in either $C_3G_2$ itself -- and we know from above that in that case $H$ is a blueprint for $M(E_7)$ -- or inside $A_1F_4$, but it is easily seen to not be possible to place $H$ inside this subgroup by the action of $H$ on $M(E_7)$.
+Thus $H$ is indeed a blueprint for $M(E_7)$.

-\textbf{Case 2}: Here if $H$ is not semisimple -- and hence stabilizes a $2$-space of $\Vmin$ -- then the action of $H$ on $\Vmin$ is
+\textbf{Case 2}: Here if $H$ is not semisimple -- and hence stabilizes a $2$-space of $M(E_7)$ -- then the action of $H$ on $M(E_7)$ is

-we claim that such a subgroup $H$ does not lie in a positive-dimensional subgroup of $G$.
-To see this, firstly the dimensions of the composition factors are not compatible with coming from any maximal parabolic, so that $H$ must be contained in a reductive maximal subgroup, where the dimensions and multiplicities exclude $A_7$ and $A_2$, and it is easy to see that it doesn't lie in the $A_1A_1$.
+we claim that such a subgroup $H$ must be Lie primitive, so we check the members of $\mathscr X$ (see Appendix \ref{app:actions}).
+To see this, first the dimensions of the composition factors are not compatible with coming from any maximal parabolic, so that $H$ must be contained in a reductive maximal subgroup, where the dimensions and multiplicities exclude $A_7$ and $A_2$, and it is easy to see that it doesn't lie in the $A_1A_1$.